leannaflower/csci2720-course-project/csci2720-project-grp27/README.md

 # CSCI2720 Project (Group 27)
 ### `npm install`
 ### `npm start`
-Runs the app in the development mode.\
+Runs the frontend app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.\
+\
 ### `cd server`
 ### `npm install`
 ### `npm start`